bric3/bric3.github.io/_posts/2020-04-01-manage_dotfiles_with_chezmoi.md

 Note that I'm replacing the binary file content of `.gnupg/trustdb.gpg` and `.gnupg/pubring.kbx` with the template character string {% raw %}`{{- onepasswordDocument "uuid" -}}`{% endraw %}.

+Also, one downside with 1Password at this time, is that documents cannot be updated, you need to remove the old document using the UUID and use the `create` sub-command on the new version of the file, you'll get a new uuid and as such you'll have to update these template

 ## Checking the templates